 Hello Kitty is obviously a great symbol of material values and capitalist consumption (Steven Millhauser’s Cute, Quaint, Hungry And Romantic: The Aesthetics Of Consumerism is of interest here).
 Disney characters, Hello Kitty, Pikachu, and with a far more complex (and possibly damaging) baggage, Barbie, etcetera represent a focus-tested trick to get people to spend money on “useless” products to fill a void in (probably) their child’s soul, or so it seems.
 Again, this is a pessimistic read of cuteness—

-I reread “Ornament and Crime,” Adolf Loos’ proto-Bauhaus manifesto on designing objects morally and not spending resources on making them beautiful.
-Loos calls out ornamentation as immoral and as acting to halt human civilization progress (he is reacting toward high class opulence, Art Nouveau, bathroom graffiti, and the tattoos of, uh, indigenous people…).
+I reread “Ornament and Crime,” Adolf Loos’ proto-Bauhaus manifesto on designing objects morally and not spending resources on making them beautiful or decorated.
+Loos calls out ornamentation as immoral and as acting to halt human civilization's progress (he is reacting toward high class opulence, Art Nouveau, bathroom graffiti, and the tattoos of, uh, "indigenous" people…).

-Although his essay (1908 or 1910) changes with the advent of Bauhaus, again after post-modernism, and again after Steve Jobs, ornamentation and cuteness are related aesthetic values, the decoration of objects and surfaces, of one’s body, a useless endeavor of curating a mood or enacting a spell.
+Although his essay (1908) changes with the advent of Bauhaus, again after post-modernism, and again after Steve Jobs, ornamentation and cuteness are related aesthetic values, the decoration of objects and surfaces, of one’s body, a useless endeavor of curating a mood or enacting a spell.

 Loos falls into the trap of missing the human quality in modernism, misses the god in modernist values.
 By erasing all ornamentation, Loos mistakes what makes us human.
 His future-vision of silver jumpsuits and chrome buildings lacks spirit, despite how efficient it is.
-He lacks the insight to warn against the capitalist worldwide machine of churning out cute products to make profits (although he pretty much warns against it anyway… how far are we as Americans into late stage capitalism to even ground our thoughts and questions?), but one can be wary of consumerist lifestyles without removing all ornamentation/cuteness… one can even be wary and still champion the cute.
+He's falling into a trap of materialism and evolution.
+He lacks the insight to warn against the capitalist worldwide machine of churning out cute products to make profits (although he pretty much warns against it anyway… how far are we as Americans into late stage capitalism to even ground our thoughts and questions in any reality?), but one can be wary of consumerist lifestyles without removing all ornamentation/cuteness… one can even be wary and still champion the cute.

 Cuteness is mostly subjective, and understandings of cuteness vary from culture to culture, although globalization lessens this division.
 Maybe some people are immune to cuteness, or inherently don't trust it.
 Some people are able to fill in the void in other ways, or simply ignore it.